Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 How Much Sleep Do Parrots Need?
 (Lights On vs. Darkness)

 Most parrots are diurnal, which means they’re active during the day and asleep at night.
-It’s not unusual for parrots to rouse at night or nap during the day.
+It’s normal for parrots to rouse at night or nap during the day.

 Adult parrots need 8-14 hours of sleep, while baby parrots need to rest for about 16 hours.

-Although parrots can survive without sleep temporarily, sleep deprivation adversely affects birds’ overall well-being.
+Although parrots can survive temporarily without sleep, sleep deprivation adversely affects birds.
 Quality sleep improves a parrot’s health, memory, behavior, and vocalizations.

-Parrots can last longer without sleep than many species, but that doesn’t mean sleep isn’t important.
+Parrots can last longer without sleep than many species, but that doesn’t mean it isn’t necessary.

 Research suggests that parrots spend almost as much time in REM sleep (deep sleep) as humans.
-So, sleep is likely to have a restorative quality, supporting a parrot’s health in the following ways:
+Sleep is likely to have a restorative quality, supporting a parrot’s health in the following ways:

 Memory Recall

-During REM sleep (deep sleep), parrots consolidate new memories.
-So, for a parrot to remember new people, games, and phrases, it must sleep deeply.
+During REM (deep sleep), parrots consolidate new memories.
+They must sleep deeply to remember new people, games, and phrases.

 Cognitive Performance